 - 2 What is Chronic Pain?

 - 4 Causes, Risk Factors, & Diagnosis

-- 6 Pain Management
+- 6 An Introduction To Pain Management

 - 8 Treatment Options

+- 10 Self-Management Strategies

-- 14 Emotional Well-Being - 16 About U.S. Pain Foundation
+- 14 Emotional Well-Being

+- 16 About U.S. Pain Foundation

-The information in this booklet is for informational purposes only, and should not be considered to be a substitute for professional medical advice, diagnosis, or treatment.
+The information in this booklet is for informational purposes only and should not be considered to be a substitute for professional medical advice, diagnosis, or treatment.
 U.S. Pain Foundation does not endorse any specific treatment or approach to treatment.
-For citations and sources for this booklet, visit www.uspainfoundation.org/lwwcp.
+For citations and sources for this booklet, visit uspainfoundation.org/pain/lwwcp.

 ain is the body's warning signal that something is not right.
-When painful symptoms first arise, patients and their health care providers work together to see if they can identify and address the underlying cause.
-For many conditions and injuries, however, there is no precise medical or surgical cure.
-As time passes, in addition to other diagnoses or even without an identifiable cause, patients may be diagnosed with chronic pain.
+When symptoms first arise, patients and their health care providers work together to see if they can identify and address the underlying cause.
+For many conditions and injuries, however, there is no specific medical or surgical cure.
+As time passes, in addition to other diagnoses or even without finding an identifiable cause, patients may be diagnosed with chronic pain.
 Treatment goals will then shift from resolving the pain to reducing and managing it.

-Typically, pain is considered chronic
+Typically, pain is considered

-when it persists for six months or more.
-But for some patients, chronic pain can last for years or even a lifetime.
-There are many possible causes for long-term pain, including injury, such as involvement in a car accident, or underlying disorders or diseases, like fibromyalgia or arthritis.
+chronic when it persists for three months or more.
+But chronic pain can last for years or even a lifetime.
+There are many possible causes for long-term pain, including injury (such as involvement in a car accident) or underlying disorders or diseases (like fibromyalgia or arthritis).